 Yes.
 Extremely.
 I wanted to write a short article on this topic just for fun (and for the comedic value!).
 When people think of architects I think they immediately think of Frank Lloyd Wright, the Fountainhead, and famous movies where the “cool” leading man happens to be an architect.
 All of these images are of course, well…cool.
+Granted some people think of George Costanza but let’s remember people…he only wanted to be an architect!
 I have always wanted to become an architect and have always romanticized the notion of what it meant to become an architect.
 To me it means creating things that aren’t there.
 Creating places that didn’t exist.
 Drawing a sketch on a piece of paper and then watching it grow from the earth via the collaboration, passion and skill of others.
 It is an amazing thing (in my mind’s eye at least) to nurse these doodles, sketches, and quick ideas into full-fledged buildings.

 I gave the title of this blog a funny twist because “cool” is obviously subjective.
 My sons think I’m cool…but then again what kid doesn’t think their dad is cool?
 That isn’t really saying much.
 I do, however, get a kick out of it when I see a movie and the lead dude is an architect.
 What I personally think is cool about architects is that we can be famous (not that I am by any means) and still nobody would know who we were except architecture freaks.
 It’s like that old Ratt song from the 80s, “can’t have the money without the fame…” architects can actually; therein lies the aura to me.
 It is an under-the-radar cool.